A Summit on Advancing Southern California’s Battle Plan for Victory – Poverty to Jobs, Workforce Development Tactics & Economic Growth Campaigns

 ABOUT THE SUMMIT

-Join us on Wednesday, August 20, 2014, as we discuss pathways to jobs and opportunity that can help move more of the region’s residents from poverty to prosperity.
+Thank you to all who attended and participated in the event.
+We hope you gained some valuable insight and information on pathways to jobs and opportunity that can help move more of the region’s residents from poverty to prosperity.